FOREX-Dollar slides to 8-1/2 month lows on US economy worries

 The dollar also struggled against the yen after a fall in U.S. bond yields undermined the U.S. currency's allure.

-But one-month dollar/yen implied volatilities fell to a nine-month low, which analysts said reflected expectations that the dollar was likely to remain within its recent trading range between 96.50 and 99 yen.
+But one-month dollar/yen implied volatilites fell to a nine-month low, which analysts said reflected expectations that the dollar was likely to remain within its recent trading range between 96.50 and 99 yen.

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations